ARM-software/CMSIS-DSP/ComputeGraph/documentation/Generic.md

 This feature is relying on the nodes:

 * `Unary`
+  * To use an unary operator like `negate`, `inverse` ...

 * `Binary`
+  * To use a binary operator like `add`, `mul` ...

 * `Dsp`
+  * Should detect if the CMSIS-DSP operator is unary or binary and use the datatype to compute the name of the function.
+In practice, only a subset of CMSIS-DSP function is supported so you should use `Unary` or `Binary` nodes

 * `Constant`
+  * Special node to be used **only** with function nodes when some arguments cannot be connected to a FIFO.
+For instance, with `arm_scale_f32` the scaling factor is a scalar value and a FIFO cannot be connected to this argument.
+The function is a binary operator but between a stream and a scalar.

 All of this is explained in detail in the [simple example with CMSIS-DSP](../examples/simpledsp/README.md).